toluaina/toluaina.github.io/docs/getting-started/running.md

-First you need to bootstrap the database.
+First, you need to bootstrap the database.
-This is a one time operation that:
+This is a one-time operation that:

  - Creates pgsync triggers
  - Creates the logical replication slot